jadbox/redis-tools/README.markdown

     --target=192.168.0.101:6379 \
     --databases=2,5                                         copy all keys in db 2 and 5 from server 192.168.0.99:6379 to server 192.168.0.101:6379
                                                           with a limit of 1000 per script run

+    python redis-copy.py \
+    --source=192.168.0.99:6379 \
+    --target=192.168.0.101:6379 \
+    --databases=1 \
+    --clustered=2                                       copy from non-clustered db of table 1 into the destination cluster.
+The dest table will be 0 as defined by redis-cluster.
+Since --clustered=2, each dest key will be prepended with "DB_keyname".
+In this case, keys will be named "1_keyname".